Recent Articles

 Multiline - magnetic track system 22mm 48V

 Multiline is a 48V magnetic track lighting system in which LED luminaires attach securely via an integrated magnetic mounting.
-This allows you to reposition a light point in seconds, add another fixture, or redesign lighting zones within the space—without chiselling, drilling, or modifying the ceiling.
-It is an ideal solution for interiors where flexibility, cohesive design, and the ability to expand the installation as the layout evolves are essential.
+This allows you to reposition a light point in seconds, add another fixture, or redesign lighting zones—without chiselling, drilling, or modifying the ceiling.

-In this category you will find all the key components of the Multiline 48V system: tracks in surface-mounted, recessed, and suspended versions, accessories (connectors, end caps, suspension components), and luminaires for ambient, task, and accent lighting.
-Configure your setup step by step: plan the track layout, connect the sections with the right accessories, then select a 48V power supply and luminaires tailored to the room’s function and the desired effect.
-Choose Multiline if you want lighting you can reposition, expand, and adapt to your needs.
+In this category you will find all the key components of the Multiline 48V system: tracks in surface-mounted, recessed, trimless and suspended versions, accessories (connectors, end caps, suspension components), and luminaires for ambient, task, and accent lighting.
+Configure your setup step by step: plan the track layout, connect sections with the right accessories, then choose a 48V power supply and luminaires tailored to the room’s function and the desired effect.

 Quick facts